Do Cats Understand Words? All You Need To Know

 What are the 16 Known Cat Words?

 Although dogs can understand human language much better than cats, cats can still comprehend language.
-Moreover, cats understand humans’ voices and other characteristics to recognise words.
+Moreover, cats understand humans’ voices and other characteristics to recognize words.
 Also, they can distinguish specific words in a wide range of situations and tones of voice.

 But, for most people, it might be difficult to know what words cats understand more.
 So, here I’m going to enlist 16 known cat words that may help you to communicate more perfectly with your feline friends: